dvolgyes/TMQI/README.md

 These leads to different TMQI scores, so the values from the original articles and from this implementation are NOT comparable.
 Be careful before you choose one of them.
+You can call both the original code and my modified one, using appropriate function calls (TMQI vs. TMQIr) or using the --revised option in CLI.

 Install
 -------